Cecilia-xu/AlgorithmReview/Searching/binary search.md

+# Intuition
+Binary search is a textbook algorithm based on the idea to compare the target value to the middle element of the array.
+If the target value is equal to the middle element - we're done.
+If the target value is smaller - continue to search on the left.
+If the target value is larger - continue to search on the right.
 # How to code correctly
 Things we can learn from binary search:
 1. figure out the definination of each variable (especially the range)